Q. Where is the festival?

 Q. How do I get to Halls Gap?

-A. Halls Gap is an easy three-hour drive from Melbourne but there is also a train and connecting bus service from Melbourne and Ballarat (check out the V-Line website for timetables).
+A. Halls Gap is an easy two hour and forty minute drive from Melbourne but there is also a train and connecting bus service from Melbourne and Ballarat (check out the V-Line website for timetables).
 If you’re coming from Melbourne, just take the Western Highway towards Ballarat, taking the highway around Ballarat.
 Then keep going until you hit Ararat and follow the signs to the Grampians National Park and Halls Gap.
 If you’re interested in car pooling, let other people know in our Facebook group!

 If you’re coming from other parts of Victoria or interstate, have a look at this map to see our location and work out your best travel options.